sandarm-1/Analog_Circuit_Sizing_Process_Porting_Gm-Over-Id_Neural_Network/README.md

 ### Why using pre-computed LUTs / design databases:
 With pre-computed LUTs and design databases approach, you run circuit simulations upfront, characterizing your devices for a particular process, you run your sweeps across VGS, VDS, VSB, etc.

-Then once that data is available, you have a design database, for a particular topology (database of design topologies).

-**You have the WHOLE DESIGN SPACE COVERED**.
+Then once that data is available, you have a design database, for a particular topology (database of design topologies). **You have the whole design space covered**.

-And those points (performance metrics Versus Device gm/Id which equates to versus W/L) are SIMULATOR-ACCURATE.
+And those points (performance metrics Versus Device gm/Id which equates to versus W/L) are simulator-accurate data.

 ### Why using ADT
 ADT does not invoke the circuit simulator to calculate performance specs outputs for every design point input.

-### From there, this is the approach:
+## From there, this is the proposed approach:

 * Pre-compute LUTs for your devices on given process, store LUTs.
 This can be done either with ADT or with alternative, open-source characterzation framework such as pyCHAR or code similar to/based on Dr. Boris Murmann code.
 Sweep whole design space at this point.
 * Calculate output performance metrics for whole design space for circuit topology of interest.
 Store output performance metris in design database (DC Gain, BW, UGF, etc) for ALL DESIGN POINTS in the DESIGN SPACE.
 Do this using a tool like ADT without invoking circuit simulator for every design point in the design space.
 * Use this comprehensive dataset to train Neural Network.
+Overall dataset could be split in training, cross-validation and test set.
+The whole design space is available but not all has to be shown to the Neural Network during training.

+Benefits:
+* More data, from complete design space, would potentially allow for more accurate models to be developed.
+* Potentially more accurate models could perhaps be able to generalize better to other process nodes.
+* Potential benefit for process porting.